st0rm47/College/Web_Technology/Notes/HTML/Readme.md

 - They can be used with JavaScript functions to execute code when an event occurs.

 ### Window Events
+- They are used in the `<body>` tag to execute JavaScript code when the page is loaded, resized, or scrolled.
+-
 | **Event**   | **Description**                                                                 |
 |-------------|---------------------------------------------------------------------------------|
 | `onload`    | Occurs when the browser has finished loading the page.                         |